London Rail: Operations

 London Rail managed the London Overground (LO), London Trams, the Docklands Light Railway (DLR), and the Elizabeth line.
 As part of an internal restructure within TfL, it recently merged with the (previously separate) London Underground directorate, bringing all of Greater London local transport services on rails under one division.

 The London Overground was established in 2007 when TfL took over the control of the former National Rail Silverlink franchise in 2007.
 It has since taken on more services through a former London Underground line and over other Network Rail lines.
 London Rail lets a concession to operate the Overground.
 Operation is contracted to Arriva Rail London (owned by Arriva UK Trains) until 2024.

 London Trams is responsible only for the Croydon Tram known as Tramlink.
 Tramlink was set up in 2000 by a private finance initiative.
 It was bought by TfL in 2008 and is operated on its behalf by FirstGroup.
 London Trams has been working on proposals for other tram schemes in west and central London, however as of 2011 all are unfunded or cancelled.

 The Docklands Light Railway was established in 1987 and has seen significant expansion since.
-Its operation has been contracted out as a concession to a joint venture between Keolis and Amey since 2014.
+Its operation has been contracted out as a concession to KeolisAmey since 2014.
 There are also other concessionaires who have built and managed extensions.

 The Elizabeth Line (formerly known as Crossrail) also operates as a concession from London Rail.
 It already operates the Shenfield Metro services, taking over from Abellio Greater Anglia on 31 May 2015, as well as the ex-Heathrow Connect route since 20 May 2018.